eic/epic-prod/docs/RECO/24.06.0/index.md

             5GeV , Sub-directory or File Count:3
         e- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:6
             10GeV , Sub-directory or File Count:4
-                3to50deg , Sub-directory or File Count:13
-                45to135deg , Sub-directory or File Count:18
-                etaScan , Sub-directory or File Count:13
             1GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:3
-                3to50deg , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:1
-                etaScan , Sub-directory or File Count:42
             200MeV , Sub-directory or File Count:3
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:27
-                3to50deg , Sub-directory or File Count:8
-                45to135deg , Sub-directory or File Count:4
             2GeV , Sub-directory or File Count:4
-                etaScan , Sub-directory or File Count:1
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:6
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:25
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:92
-                3to50deg , Sub-directory or File Count:76
-                45to135deg , Sub-directory or File Count:111
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
-                etaScan , Sub-directory or File Count:115
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:185
-                3to50deg , Sub-directory or File Count:162
-                45to135deg , Sub-directory or File Count:229
             1GeV , Sub-directory or File Count:4
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:23
-                45to135deg , Sub-directory or File Count:22
-                etaScan , Sub-directory or File Count:815
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:23
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:350
-                3to50deg , Sub-directory or File Count:329
-                45to135deg , Sub-directory or File Count:423
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:38
-                3to50deg , Sub-directory or File Count:32
-                45to135deg , Sub-directory or File Count:52
             40GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:639
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:96
-                3to50deg , Sub-directory or File Count:78
-                45to135deg , Sub-directory or File Count:110
             60GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:849
         kaon+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:95
-                3to50deg , Sub-directory or File Count:85
-                45to135deg , Sub-directory or File Count:99
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:182
-                3to50deg , Sub-directory or File Count:179
-                45to135deg , Sub-directory or File Count:213
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:23
-                45to135deg , Sub-directory or File Count:28
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:46
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:53
         kaon- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:23
-                45to135deg , Sub-directory or File Count:22
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:97
-                3to50deg , Sub-directory or File Count:109
-                45to135deg , Sub-directory or File Count:118
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:198
-                3to50deg , Sub-directory or File Count:194
-                45to135deg , Sub-directory or File Count:216
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:29
-                3to50deg , Sub-directory or File Count:28
-                45to135deg , Sub-directory or File Count:31
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:57
-                3to50deg , Sub-directory or File Count:49
-                45to135deg , Sub-directory or File Count:61
         mu- , Sub-directory or File Count:1
             10GeV , Sub-directory or File Count:1
-                etaScan , Sub-directory or File Count:137
         pi+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             10GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:96
-                3to50deg , Sub-directory or File Count:89
-                45to135deg , Sub-directory or File Count:107
             1GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             200MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             20GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:192
-                3to50deg , Sub-directory or File Count:169
-                45to135deg , Sub-directory or File Count:207
             2GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:25
-                3to50deg , Sub-directory or File Count:28
-                45to135deg , Sub-directory or File Count:32
             500MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:22
-                3to50deg , Sub-directory or File Count:22
-                45to135deg , Sub-directory or File Count:22
             5GeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:46
-                3to50deg , Sub-directory or File Count:54
-                45to135deg , Sub-directory or File Count:53
         pi- , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:22